linkspreed/Snoogie/Special_Works.md

+### 26.02.2023 (announcement Snoogie)
+- Good news!
+We've launched a new tool for AI solutions in Snoogie.
+While it's not fully functional yet, you can take a look.
+We're working hard to make it happen! #AI #Snoogie #innovation

 ### 24.02.2023 (announcement Snoogie)
 - Revamp your email game with our newest product release - the Snoogie mail signature tool!
 - 🚀📧 Say goodbye to lackluster signatures and hello to a world of branding possibilities! 🤩 #Snoogie #mailsignature #branding #marketing